CharlesMangwa/react-native-simple-markdown/README.md

 ## Future

+This library is currently being (kinda) completely rewritten.
 If you've been using this lib for a short/long time or are interesting in shaping it for the future: [just chime in and share your thoughts with us](https://github.com/CharlesMangwa/react-native-simple-markdown/issues/75)!

 ## Usage